compthinking/DKMA/_pages/ece657A_W21_outline_doc.md

 - **AccessAbility Services :** http://uwaterloo.ca/accessability-services
   - If you need any accommodation, assistance with exams, learning environment, assignments, talk to this office and they can help you set it up as securely and anonymously as possible.

-### Building A Randomized Community
-I know it's hard to get to know people and build a community when you are all working remotely and most of you have never actually met.

-Some of you aren't even in Canada!

-You will also be assigned to two types of subgroups, ***Houses*** and ***Crews***, to encourage teamwork and socialization amongst your classmates.
-Participation in these groups is *optional* and up to you but I think it will help a lot with a feeling of connection and will provide ways to have more people you "know" to ask for help or to form partners for assignments.

-#### Your House and Your Crew
-- **House** - Each house will have one TA or instructor as their guide, but the culture and interaction of a house is *entirely up to you, it's members*.
-  - There will be 3 houses, assigned randomly.
-Each house will have a dedicated space on the piazza discussion board, and you'll need to introduce yourself to your house as part of your participation grade.
-  - You can think of the people in your House as Super-fans of the same Anime/Movie/Manga/DnD/VideoGame/SportsballTeam as you, or everyone in the same school dormitory.
-It's a large group but it's a third of the class and you have some common stake together
-  - Aggregate kaggle assignment scores/ranks and participation scores will be listed by house.

-- **Crew** - Each crew is a smaller, random group assignment of around 7 people that can act as a study group of last resort.
-Think of these people are like distant cousins, or strangers with the same last name!
-They don't *actually* owe you anything, but if you met in a coffee shop and realized your loose connection, you would probably follow each other on <INSERT WHATEVER SOCIAL NETWORK PEOPLE USE THESE DAYS>.
-And if you needed help on something, that didn't require a huge trial on their part, they'd probably help you.

 ## Resources:

 There is no required textbook.
 But most of the course is based on the following books and will be useful to take a look at them.